Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/E10-ObjectStorage.md

 ## Ideas for the exercises

--   Use lumio-conf to create a config file for s3cmd.
--   Verify the ACLs for the buckets and objects in the training project
-    -   List buckets and objects
-    -   Verify the ACLs
 -   Check that you can access a public object in both a private and a public object in the training project.
 -   TODO: Can we list something in 462000265?
 -   Create a sharing link to a private bucket private object and check in a private browser window that it indeed works.